jasonwei20/jasonwei20.github.io/_pages/about.md

 Hi.
 I'm a second year student at Dartmouth College, studying Computer Science and Engineering.
 I'm interested in machine learning, deep learning, and computer vision.

 I work with [Saeed Hassanpour](https://www.hassanpourlab.com/) on deep learning for medical image analysis.
-I have also been working for Protago Labs, an artificial intelligence company based in my hometown in Virginia, since last June.
+I also work for Protago Labs, an artificial intelligence company based in my hometown in Virginia.

 I'm currently taking summer quarter classes at Dartmouth.
 I will be studying at the Technical University of Denmark in Copanhagen this fall and doing an academic internship with the American University of Kuwait in Kuwait City next spring (2019).